suyuan32/simple-admin-core/docs/simple-admin/en/docs/swagger.md

 }

 ```

+You can add more config in handler because it will not be over write if the file exists.

 > Notice: goctls' generating will only overwrite internal/types/* and internal/handler/routes.go.
 > If  handler and logic and so on need to regenerate, you must delete them by yourself.